Willenbrink/PaperTerminal/README.md

 # Dependencies
 * OCaml (>= 4.02)
 * GCC
-* ctypes and ctypes.foreign (see dune in project root)
+* ctypes and ctypes-foreign (see dune in project root)
 * EPD, provided by my fork of the IT8951 repository

 # Additional Notes